 Degree-seeking students currently enrolled at the University of Notre Dame are eligible for counseling services.
-Given the counseling center’s brief model of treatment, this assessment session would determine which additional counseling services are needed and whether UCC or another resource on or off-campus is most appropriate.
+Given the counseling center’s brief model of treatment, an initial assessment helps determine the optimal fit between a student’s needs and available UCC and community resources in order to ensure the best possible treatment outcome.

-Whether you are faculty, staff, student, friend, or relative, if you are concerned about a Notre Dame student who is in crisis, you may call to consult with a UCC staff counselor who is on-call to discuss how you may refer the student to seek services at UCC.
+Any faculty, staff, student, friend, or relative who is concerned about a Notre Dame student in crisis may call an on-call UCC staff counselor to discuss how you may refer the student to seek services at the UCC.
 Our staff can also consult with you regarding ways to deal with behavioral or emotional problems experienced by students on campus.
-Call (574) 631-7336 during regular office hours (9:00 – 5:00 Monday through Friday).
+Call 574-631-7336 during regular office hours (9:00am – 5:00pm, Monday through Friday).
 You may call after hours if the student’s crisis is serious and urgent.
-Notre Dame faculty, staff, and student groups are also eligible to call UCC to request other types of consultation, such as educational, program, or organizational consultation services.
+Notre Dame faculty, staff, and student groups are also eligible to call the UCC to request other types of consultation, such as educational, program, or organizational consultation services.

 Community Mental Health Resources

-If you are not a degree-seeking student currently enrolled at Notre Dame, the community mental health center is Oaklawn Center – (574) 283-1234, 403 E. Madison St., South Bend, IN 46617.
-Notre Dame faculty and staff who would like to seek a no-cost confidential evaluation and referrals for counseling, mental health, legal or other services can contact the EMPLOYEE ASSISTANCE PROGRAM administered through the Human Resources Department.
+If you are not a degree-seeking student currently enrolled at Notre Dame, the community mental health center is Oaklawn.
+Notre Dame faculty and staff who would like to seek a no-cost, confidential evaluation, or referrals for counseling, mental health, legal, or other services can contact the Employee Assistance Program administered through the Human Resources Department.
 The employee may contact an EAP professional at 574-287-1879.

-The staff members of the University Counseling Center are not empowered to provide services via telephone, SKYPE or any other form of electronic media when a Notre Dame student is studying abroad or living away from the university on scheduled school breaks, or when the student takes a leave of absence or a withdrawal.
-If a crisis occurs with a Notre Dame student outside the local community and the counseling center is consulted, our role will be to assist the student to seek services in their immediate location.
+The staff members of the UCC are not empowered to provide services via telephone, Skype, or any other form of electronic media when a Notre Dame student is studying abroad or living away from the University on scheduled school breaks, or when the student takes a leave of absence or a withdrawal.
+If a crisis occurs with a Notre Dame student outside the local community and the UCC is consulted, our role will be to assist the student in seeking services in their immediate location.

-UCC does not provide individual counseling for students who are currently receiving those same services elsewhere.
-If a student is receiving therapy via an electronic mean (e.g. phone, SKYPE, e-mail, etc.) from a home provider, we will provide crisis services if needed.
+The UCC does not provide individual counseling for students who are currently receiving those same services elsewhere.
+If a student is receiving therapy via an electronic means (e.g. phone, Skype, e-mail, etc.) from a home provider, we will provide crisis services if needed.